This sermon is part of the sermon series "Three Days". See series.

 The birth of Jesus was to save us all from sin.
 What a deal that would be.
 That would be the best gift God could give.
 But eliminating sin wouldn't be easy.
 Sin is powerful and hard to kill.
 It would require a supernatural war with high cost.
 It would take infinite suffering to fight and win against sin.

 How this battle would work was predicted by Isaiah eight centuries before the first Christmas.
 It was not the pretty picture of a newborn in a manager.
 It was a vivid description of a Savior suffering for sin.
-The suffering would be so severe that it would appear subhuman: There were many who were appalled at him—his ...
+The suffering would be so severe that it would appear subhuman: There were many who ...